killthekitten/kirshatrov-com/_posts/2018-07-01-lead-developer-conference.md

 ### The Hardest Scaling Challenge of All - Yourself

+<iframe width="560" height="315" src="https://www.youtube.com/embed/86fqsVWngHI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 A very American-style talk on personal efficiency from **Christian McCarrick**.
 Please don't take it too seriously, but it gives good tips:

 - [Manager READMEs](https://www.managerreadme.com/){:target="_blank"}
 - [The Eisenhower Matrix](https://jamesclear.com/eisenhower-box){:target="_blank"}
-- Use calendar blocking not only for meetings, but also for individual activities (e.g. work for 2 hours on implementing feature X)
+- Use calendar blocking not only for meetings, but also for individual activities (e.g. to reserve 2 hours for working on feature X)

 Check out Christian's website with the [talk resources](http://simpleleadership.io/leaddev/){:target="_blank"}.

 ---

-As you've noticed, I haven't linked **video recordings** of the talk.
-They are not published yet, but I will update the post as soon as they will be online.
+~~As you've noticed, I haven't linked video recordings of the talk.
+They are not published yet, but I will update the post as soon as they will be online.~~ Updated the post with **video recordings**.